 The function of the Forward and Rewind functions changes with modifiers.
 When the Marker modifier is active, Forward and Rewind jump to markers.
 With the Nudge modifier active, Forward and Backward nudge the current clip one frame.
 With the shift modifier down, they nudge several frames.

 Record, Solo, Mute and Select.
 For each audio channel there is a separate channel state function.
+These functions use the

 This toggles the clip mixer on and off.
 The channel faders now operate on the clip-mix.